-Reporting to the PSU ensures that parishes, agencies and entities across the Archdiocese report and respond appropriately to concerns, allegations of complaints in relation to safety of children and young people.
+Reporting to the PSU ensures that the Partnered Parishes report and respond appropriately to concerns, allegations of complaints in relation to safety of children and young people.

 All reports are to be documented on the Child-safety Related Misconduct and/or Child Abuse Report Form and emailed to the Professional Standards Unit - professional.standards@cam.org.au - as soon as practicable.